CyanYeti/DigitalEye/README.md

 ## Known Issues
 -Currently not working with new impeller renderer.

 -ndk version mismatch

 -The gallery opens to an error on some Android/Samsung devices due to Gal.open() bug

+-Brief error flash on camera resume from inactivity

+-Camera still breaks on shader update